 Assistant Professor, History

-Villanova graduates have found themselves in a variety of careers and other activities related to Latin America.
+Villanova graduates have found themselves in a variety of careers related to Latin America.
 Some have pursued academic careers.
 Others have joined the military, or become involved in missionary work, social agencies, or political activism.
 Many more have found that their careers in business or government have taken them to Latin America, at times for long periods.

 Please contact Joyce Harden at firstname.lastname@example.org for more information.